 Preventative care for varicose veins includes weight loss/exercise, elevating legs when resting, changing sitting position regularly, wearing comfortable shoes if you are required to stand most of the day, high fiber & low salt diet.
 We also recommend compression stockings to improve blood flow and reduce swelling.
 Veins weaken with age, so implementing healthy habits while young is an excellent preventative measure.
 If your self-care methods are not giving you the desired results or if symptoms worsen, we recommend you schedule a consultation to view what your options are.
 Complications are rare, but can include ulcers, blood clots and bleeding which will require medical attention.

 Your initial visit with Dr. Thomas will include gathering information prior to recommending a treatment approach for your vein problem.
 More serious issues within the deep vein system must be ruled out.
 You can expect a medical history report, physical exam and tests to determine the extent of the problem.
 Dr. Thomas will then walk you through the process of deciding on treatment.
 Varicose vein treatment includes endovenous ablation, surgery, or a variation of one of these.
 CT Cardio provides venous ablation services in office.
 Venous ablation is a minimally invasive treatment that uses radiofrequency to close abnormally enlarged veins in the legs.
 It’s an alternative to vein stripping.
-For information on how to prepare for the procedure, how it is performed, the benefits and possible complications, click here.
+You can also learn more about how to prepare for the venous ablation procedure, how it is performed, the benefits and possible complications.

 Treatment options can decrease or completely eliminate symptoms and can improve appearance but there is no guarantee that problem veins will not develop again in the future and its underlying cause may still exist so it is important to keep your focus on self-care after treatment.

 For a full report on problem veins, how the develop, preventative self-care and details on treatment options, take a look at our Krames Patient Education booklet.